jaykaron/eiffel/snippets/ETF-chess-challenge/README.md

 * MOVE_KING
 * ETF_MOVE\_BISHOP

 Most of the infrastucture is provided, so that you can focus on the undo/redo design.
+An Oracle is not provided as the rules are precisely specified.

 ## What you must do